Tracing and logging

 Next, build and deploy the plug-in or custom workflow activity.
-During execution of the custom code, the information provided in the Trace method calls is written to a trace log entity record by ITracingService, if supported by your organization and enabled, and may also be made available to the user in a Web dialog or system job as described in the previous section.
+During execution of the custom code, the information provided in the Trace method calls is written to a trace log table record by ITracingService, if supported by your organization and enabled, and may also be made available to the user in a Web dialog or system job as described in the previous section.
 Tracing information written to the trace log is configured in the trace settings.
 For more information see Enable trace logging.

-If your custom code executes within a database transaction, and an exception occurs that causes a transaction rollback, all entity data changes by your code will be undone.
+If your custom code executes within a database transaction, and an exception occurs that causes a transaction rollback, all table data changes by your code will be undone.
 However, the PluginTraceLog records will remain after the rollback completes.